Her Dog Had Terrible Anxiety Until She Tried a “ThunderShirt”

 If this type of product doesn’t work, don’t worry—you still have options.
 Some people have found luck with anxiety-reducing supplements like Zesty Paws Advanced Calming Bites, a high-tech solution like the Calmer Canine Anxiety Treatment System (which uses sensation-free microcurrent signals to produce endorphin-like chemicals in your canine’s brain), and even calming music made specifically for dogs like Wholetones for Pets.

 Your veterinarian can also prescribe anxiety medications that can take the edge off and bring more peace to your pup and your home.
 Even if that’s not the route you want to go, it’s still always a good idea to consult with your vet.
-They’ve seen it all, approach the situation with zero judgement, and can help you find the right solution for your pet.
+They’ve seen it all, approach the situation with zero judgment, and can help you find the right solution for your pet.
 Here are some more ways to calm an anxious dog without medication.